radsonpatrick/ESPStick/README.md

   - AP (access point) mode and client mode
   - Status of the wifi connection (connected or not)
   - View IP address of the connected wifi network
-  - Scan for available wifi networks (work in progress)
+  - Scan for available wifi networks, and infos(SSID,SECURITY,RSSI,HIDDEN)
 - Lights
   - Turn on the GPIO22 LED on the Lolin32 board
 - Advanced